U.S. flag

 Congressional districts are the 435 areas from which members are elected to the U.S. House of Representatives.
 After the apportionment of congressional seats among the states, which is based on decennial census population counts, each state with multiple seats is responsible for establishing congressional districts for the purpose of electing representatives.
 Each congressional district is to be as equal in population to all other congressional districts in a state as practicable.
 The boundaries and numbers shown for the congressional districts are those specified in the state laws or court orders establishing the districts within each state.

-How did the Census Bureau acquire the Congressional District boundaries?
+How does the Census Bureau acquire the Congressional District boundaries?

 Related Information